- Who has to report Health Care (HC) Contributions?

 A: The employer is required to report on the quarterly Unemployment (UI) report “Adjusted Uncovered FTE’s” and Health Care Contributions and subsequent to the second quarter of 2007.
 If the FTE calculation is equal to or below the exemption, the employer must report “zero” on the appropriate C-101 reporting lines.

 A: No. Calculation and record retention is only needed when the employer employs more than the exempt FTEs.
 Please refer to exemptions indicated previously for applicable exemption.
-Even though no HCC is due, you will still be required to report “zero” on C-101 lines 16 and 17.
+Even though no HCC is due, you will still be required to report “zero” on the quarterly wage and contribution report.

 A: If the employee is eligible to enroll in the employer’s plan, do not try to classify them for health care reporting purposes as “seasonal” or “part-time”, as these classifications exclude Medicaid as allowable coverage … AND … it requires the employer to keep track of hours/weeks worked.